 - The most direct route to the reserve is from the Olivers battery area of Winchester - walk 500m along the bridleway leading from the Millers Lane / Port Lane Old Kennels Lane junction

 - There is no formal car parking here, only the road-side - please use with consideration for local residents

-- An alternative route is the track from Sainsbury’s superstore at Badger Farm (SU 464 274), which crosses Badger Farm Road by a bridge and proceeds in a south-westerly direction
+- An alternative route is a track from Sainsbury’s superstore at Badger Farm (SU 464 274), which crosses Badger Farm Road by a bridge and proceeds in a south-westerly direction

 - For a longer walk, start in Hurdle Way, Compton and walk along the bridleway

 Bus service from Winchester Railway Station to Oliver’s Battery.

 Most of the reserve is designated Open Access land and well served by clear open paths and one kissing gate.

 Public Rights of Way also cross the site.
 Please follow the Countryside Code and Open Access rules: Cattle and sheep graze the site during much of the year, so dogs must be on leads in the grazing areas when livestock are present and at all times from 1 March to 31 July to protect ground-nesting birds.

 Most ticks are little more than an irritation, but a few can transmit Lyme disease, a rare and potentially serious illness which is treatable with antibiotics if diagnosed early.
 It is therefore important to be informed and take some simple precautions.